diclebilgisayar/Reti-TransNet/README.md

 Diabetic Retinopathy (DR) requires precise detection of both minute local lesions and global structural distortions.
 Reti-TransNet is a novel hybrid framework that synergizes the local feature extraction capability of EfficientNet-B0 with the global context modeling power of Swin Transformer.
 Unlike trivial concatenation strategies, we introduce a learnable "Adaptive Gated Fusion" mechanism to dynamically weight the importance of local versus global features based on image complexity.

-Key Achievements:
+## Key Achievements:

-# 🏆 State-of-the-Art Reliability

-  Achieved a Quadratic Weighted Kappa of 0.90 on the APTOS 2019 dataset.
+- 🏆 **State-of-the-Art Reliability**: Achieved a Quadratic Weighted Kappa of 0.90 on the APTOS 2019 dataset.

-# 🌍 Robust Generalization

-  Demonstrated strong zero-shot performance on the external IDRiD dataset (AUC 0.949 for screening healthy patients).
+- 🌍 **Robust Generalization**: Demonstrated strong zero-shot performance on the external IDRiD dataset (AUC 0.949 for screening healthy patients).

-# 🔍 Explainability

-  Integrated Grad-CAM++ ensures clinical transparency by localizing pathological biomarkers.
+- 🔍 **Explainability**: Integrated Grad-CAM++ ensures clinical transparency by localizing pathological biomarkers.

-# ⚡ Efficiency

-  Trained in just 25 epochs on a single NVIDIA T4 GPU.
+- ⚡ **Efficiency**: Trained in just 25 epochs on a single NVIDIA T4 GPU.

-# 🏗️ Architecture

-  The proposed architecture consists of two parallel branches (CNN & Transformer) fused by a novel Adaptive Gating Mechanism.
+- 🏗️ **Architecture**: The proposed architecture consists of two parallel branches (CNN & Transformer) fused by a novel Adaptive Gating Mechanism.

 ---
 <p align="center">
   Made with ❤️ for the Medical Imaging Community
 </p>